Health Affairs Patient Safety-Dedicated Issue: The Role of Machine Learning (ML) & Artificial Intelligence (AI) in Patient Safety

-While a deeper description of the piece can be found nearby, the most important takeaway for the field is that, despite the great promise of technologies such as ML and advanced AI techniques patients will not be kept safe by AI alone.
+The most important takeaway for the field is that, despite the great promise of technologies such as ML and advanced AI techniques patients will not be kept safe by AI alone.
 Indeed, sound epidemiology must remain foundational, with patient safety and quality standing to be improved with scientifically valid and clinically credible use of AI — or what Pascal calls “AI-assisted” patient safety and quality improvement.

 As leaders in the field and industry respond to the hope of AI, the solution is neither a luddite reaction to the use of advanced data science-driven technology, nor is it to be overly enamored with the promise of AI to the exclusion of bedrock principles of epidemiology.
 Both are required in a comprehensive system which includes components that range from fundamental all-cause harm measurement to powerful next-generation prediction.